Kate Middleton & Prince Harry Are All Smiles At The Anzac Day Services

 Both Kate Middleton and Prince Harry seemed to be in high spirits as they attended services for Anzac Day at Westminster Abbey.
-With Prince William in New Zealand and Meghan Markle back at Frogmore Cottage at the end of her pregnancy, the Duchess of Cambridge and the Duke of Sussex were on their own to honor the fallen from Australia and New Zealand.
+With Prince William in New Zealand and Meghan Markle back at Frogmore Cottage, the Duchess of Cambridge and the Duke of Sussex were on their own to honor the fallen from Australia and New Zealand.

-Town & Country says that Prince Harry’s appearance at the event was not scheduled, but it is a good indication that Meghan Markle has not yet had the baby.
+Town & Country says that Prince Harry’s appearance at the event was not scheduled, but could be a good indication that Meghan Markle has not yet had her baby.
 Australia and New Zealand are significant to the Duke and Duchess of Sussex, and so it isn’t a surprise that the prince would want to honor the anniversary of the first major military action fought by Australian and New Zealand forces during World War I.

-As Kate Middleton and Prince Harry entered the church, the two chatted, smiled and even laughed, giving the impression that if there is a rift between royals, it isn’t between these two.
-Duchess Kate seemed more relaxed in public than she has been seen in quite a while, smiling at her brother-in-law and at the crowd as she entered the church dressed in royal blue.
+As Kate Middleton and Prince Harry entered the church, the two chatted, smiled, and even laughed — giving the impression that if there is a rift between royals, it isn’t between these two.
+Duchess Kate seemed more relaxed in public than she has been in quite a while, smiling at her brother-in-law — and at the crowd — as she entered the church dressed in a stunning blue.

 Kate Middleton and Prince Harry dazzle in matching blue outfits at Anzac Day service https://t.co/cYs5c3fUgJ pic.twitter.com/2ayYcjZY0z